dilner1/Portfolio_one/README.md

 # Studio Six

 Studio Six is a recording studio that allows potential clients to hire either a recording studio, one of two rehearsal rooms or book equipment through the rental service for live music.
-As it is a business area centered around artists I wanted to give the website a bold look to really capture the eye of the potential client.
+As this is a business area centered around artists I wanted to give the website a bold look to really capture the eye of the potential client.

 The site uses a one-page format, this makes it especially easy to navigate on mobile and doesn't hinder ease of use on a desktop because of its navigation bar.
 This also gives the site a sleek and modern feel.